 Scoring criteria Points Degree of expertise and experience in promoting the safe and productive use of individually-owned household water well systems and ground water.
 Up to 30 points.
-Degree of expertise and successful experience in making and servicing loans to individuals Percentage of applicant contributions.
-Points allowed under this paragraph will be based on written evidence of the availability of funds from sources other than the proceeds of a HWWS grant to pay part of the cost of a loan recipi- ent's project.
-In-kind contributions will not be considered.
-Funds from other sources as a percentage of the HWWS grant and points corresponding to such percentages are as follows: Up to 20 points.
-0 to 9 percent 10 to 25 percent ineligible.
-5 points.
-10 points.
-15 points.
-20 points.
-Extent to which the work plan demonstrates a well thought out, comprehensive approach to accomplishing the objec- tives of this part, clearly defines who will be served by the project, and appears likely to be sustainable.
+Degree of expertise and successful experience in making and servicing loans to individuals Up to 20 points.
+0 to 9 percent Ineligible.
+10 to 25 percent 5 points.
+26 to 30 percent 10 points.
+31 to 50 percent 15 points.
+51 percent or more 20 points.
+Extent to which the work plan demonstrates a well thought out, comprehensive approach to accomplishing the objectives of this part, clearly defines who will be served by the project, and appears likely to be sustainable.
 Up to 20 points.
-Extent to which the goals and objectives are clearly defined, tied to the work plan, and measurable Lowest ratio of projected administrative expenses to loans advanced Up to 10 points.
-Up to 10 points.
+Extent to which the goals and objectives are clearly defined, tied to the work plan, and measurable Up to 10 points.
+Lowest ratio of projected administrative expenses to loans advanced Up to 10 points.
 Creative outreach ideas for marketing HWWS loans to rural residents; factors include: 1.
 Directs loans to rural areas where according to the American Community Survey data by census tracts show that at least 20 percent of the population is living in poverty.
-This emphasis will support Rural Development's goal of providing 20 percent of its funding by 2016 to these areas of need; 2.
 Directs loans to areas which lack running water, flush toilets, and modern sewage disposal systems, and areas which have open sewers and high rates of disease caused by poor sanitation, in particular, colonias or Substantially Underserved Trust Areas.
+2. Areas impacted by severe drought.
 Up to 10 points.